bjarneo/vim-cheatsheet/README.md

 # Vim Cheat Sheet

 A quick reference for essential Vim commands, right in your terminal.
+Bonus, the lazyvim cheatsheet is added!

 ![Demo](demo.gif)